ctnorth/ctnorth-wiki/How-to-Contribute.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for Atom.
+This section guides you through submitting a bug report for San Andreas Online.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
 If you'd like, you can use [this template](#template-for-submitting-bug-reports) to structure the information.